 About half the plastic ever made was manufactured in the past 20 years.
-(1) Plastic use keeps rising and now it’s infiltrating every part of our world, including deep into the ocean and even the north pole.
-Small particles of plastic are contaminating our soil, our ocean, the air we breathe, and even our bodies.
-Because of this we are all eating plastic, and some of us are eating extra portions.
-There is one group that is doubling their plastic ingestion.
+(1) Plastic use keeps rising and now it’s infiltrating every part of our world, including deep into the ocean and even the North Pole.
+Small particles of plastic are contaminating our soil, our ocean, the air we breathe, and our bodies.
+We are all eating plastic.

 If You Do This, You Are Doubling Your Microplastic Ingestion

 The plastic from the water bottle leaches into the water.
-One study tested bottles of water and found that 93% were contaminated with microplastics.
+One study tested bottles of water and found that 93 percent were contaminated with microplastics.
 (5) Think of that the next time you are chugging a bottle of water.
 Not so refreshing, is it?

 Addiction to convenience is bad for our environment and it’s bad for us.
 Every minute there are an average of 1 million plastic bottles purchased globally.
-That is a lot of bottles, especially if you consider that only 20% of them will be recycled globally.
-Sadly, in the United States only 9% of them will be recycled.
-(1) Those bottles go somewhere and will only increase the number of plastics in our environment contaminating our soil, water, and air.
+That is a lot of bottles, especially if you consider that only 20 percent of them will be recycled globally.
+Sadly, in the United States, only 9 percent of them will be recycled.
+(1) Those bottles go somewhere and will only increase the number of plastics in our environment, contaminating our soil, water, and air.

 What Are the Impacts of Ingesting Plastic?

-The studies have just begun to understand how much plastic we are ingesting and what the repercussions will be.
-We don’t know exactly how they will affect us but amounts of plastic are only increasing.
+The studies have just begun to explore how much plastic we are ingesting and what the repercussions will be.
+We don’t know exactly how they will affect us, but amounts of plastic are only increasing.

 We do know that plastic isn’t good for us, and we even shared the story of one of our patients who drank a case of water that had been sitting in his car for months.
 He experienced symptoms like irritability, dizzy spells, brain fog, rapid heartbeat, and anxiety.
 The doctor he worked with connected it to the plastic bottles he was drinking and helped him to detox his body.

 What that patient didn’t know was that most plastics, including plastic bottles, are made with products that cause estrogenic activity.
-That means the products mimic the estrogen hormones in your body and throw everything off.
+That means the products mimic the estrogen hormones in your body and disrupt homeostasis.
 Your hormones are the messengers that tell the different systems in your body what to do.
 You do not want to add plastic chemicals that mimic these activities.
-These chemicals have been connected to infertility, obesity, developmental issues, breast cancer, testicular cancer, and we are just getting started in understanding the impacts.
+These chemicals have been connected to infertility, obesity, developmental issues, breast cancer, testicular cancer, and more.

-Many people think they are safe to use plastic if it says BPA free.
-Everyone knows BPA is bad for you!
+Many people think they are safe to use plastic if it says BPA-free.
 Unfortunately, that’s not the case.
 BPA has just been removed to be replaced by chemically similar products.
 Some of these products just aren’t as well known for their estrogenic effects, or the studies haven’t shown them yet.

 How Do I Reduce My Microplastic Ingestion?

-- Don’t drink bottled water because as we know can double your ingestion of microplastics!
+- Don’t drink bottled water because, as we know, it can double your ingestion of microplastics!

 - Get a good filter that removes small particles, like a Berkey Filter or whole house system.
 A good water filter can remove many chemicals that your family shouldn’t be exposed to.

 - Cook whole foods at home and avoid the toxic exposure of eating out.
-People who ate out more often were found to have 35% higher levels of phthalates.
-Pthalates are a chemical used to soften plastic used in many food containers.
+People who ate out more often were found to have 35 percent higher levels of phthalates.
+Phthalates are a chemical used to soften plastic used in many food containers.

 - Don’t microwave your food in plastic containers.
-Actually, just don’t microwave your food.
-It’s so bad for you.
+(Actually, just don’t microwave your food!)